Sma-Das/.dotfiles/README.md

 * Last updated 22/06/2021

 * The files are made ontop of a provided dotfile package but have been cleaned up with additional comments on how to increase performance

+* Since macOS is set to use Bash version 3, the shebang `#!/usr/local/bin/bash` has been set to Bash 5
+  - For linux users or macOS users that have their main bash at `/bin/bash` change the shebang to `#!/bin/bash`